Skip to main content

 • Running: Server is operational and processing connections.

 • Stopped: Server is not running.
 Especially after a Stop request, it is possible that sessions remain until they disconnect.
-This can be followed with the Active Session field in the Endpoints page.
+Utilize the Active Sessions field on the Details page.

 • Error: listen tcp 0.0.0.0:2041: bind: address already in use: Server's IP/Port is in use on another Endpoint (across all Domains).